 What is the 5 second rule?

-I recently signed up for a free trial of Audible (Because you get 2 free books AND a $10 gift card to Amazon.
-What can I say, I’m a sucker for a deal).
-And the first book I downloaded was the 5 Second Rule by Mel Robbins.
+I recently signed up for a free trial of Audible here – https://amzn.to/3kg9BQC (because it was free for 30 days and I’m a sucker for a deal).
+And the first book I downloaded was the 5 Second Rule by Mel Robbins – https://amzn.to/2GXvyG3.
 I chose this specific book because I’m super into personal growth right now and she had a nice voice.

 However, now that I’ve been delving into the content, I’ve decided it was a beneficial purchase.